JoelQ/elm-netlify-minimal/README.md

 as this (but not the history).
 To start using, click the big "Use this template" button at the top of the page

+## More complex setups

+For more realistic apps, you will want to use more than the Elm compiler.
+Likely you will want a bundler like [Parcel](https://parceljs.org/).
+See the [sister `elm-netlify-parcel` project](https://github.com/JoelQ/elm-netlify-parcel) for a starter that includes it.

 ## A note on the Elm compiler

 Instead of relying on a system-wide install of the Elm compiler on my local